d12frosted/elpa-mirror/gnu/consult-readme.txt

   description.
 Alternatively, type `C-h a ^consult' to get an overview of all Consult variables and functions with their descriptions.

-  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
    Variable                          Description
-  ─────────────────────────────────────────────────────────────────────────────────────────
+  ───────────────────────────────────────────────────────────────────────────────────────
    consult-after-jump-hook           Functions to call after jumping to a location
    consult-async-input-debounce      Input debounce for asynchronous commands
    consult-async-input-throttle      Input throttle for asynchronous commands
-   consult-async-min-input           Minimum numbers of letters needed for async process
+   consult-async-min-input           Minimum numbers of input characters
    consult-async-refresh-delay       Refresh delay for asynchronous commands
    consult-async-split-style         Splitting style used for async commands
    consult-async-split-styles-alist  Available splitting styles used for async commands
    consult-bookmark-narrow           Narrowing configuration for `consult-bookmark'
    consult-buffer-filter             Filter for `consult-buffer'
    consult-buffer-sources            List of virtual buffer sources
+   consult-fd-args                   Command line arguments for fd
    consult-find-args                 Command line arguments for find
    consult-fontify-max-size          Buffers larger than this limit are not fontified
    consult-fontify-preserve          Preserve fontification for line-based commands.
    consult-git-grep-args             Command line arguments for git-grep
    consult-goto-line-numbers         Show line numbers for `consult-goto-line'
    consult-grep-max-columns          Maximal number of columns of the matching lines
    consult-grep-args                 Command line arguments for grep
    consult-imenu-config              Mode-specific configuration for `consult-imenu'
-   consult-line-numbers-widen        Show absolute line numbers when narrowing is active.
-   consult-line-start-from-top       Start the `consult-line' search from the top
+   consult-line-numbers-widen        Show absolute line numbers when narrowing is active consult-line-start-from-top       Start the `consult-line' search from the top
    consult-locate-args               Command line arguments for locate
    consult-man-args                  Command line arguments for man
    consult-mode-command-filter       Filter for `consult-mode-command'
    consult-mode-histories            Mode-specific history variables
    consult-narrow-key                Narrowing prefix key during completion
    consult-point-placement           Placement of the point when jumping to matches
    consult-preview-key               Keys which triggers preview
    consult-preview-allowed-hooks     List of `find-file' hooks to enable during preview
    consult-preview-excluded-files    Regexps matched against file names during preview
-   consult-preview-max-count         Maximum number of files to keep open during preview
-   consult-preview-max-size          Files larger than this size are not previewed
-   consult-preview-raw-size          Files larger than this size are previewed in raw form consult-preview-variables         Alist of variables to bind during preview
+   consult-preview-max-count         Maximum number of files to keep open during preview consult-preview-partial-size      Files larger than this size are previewed partially consult-preview-partial-chunk     Size of the file chunk which is previewed partially consult-preview-variables         Alist of variables to bind during preview
    consult-project-buffer-sources    List of virtual project buffer sources
    consult-project-function          Function which returns current project root
    consult-register-prefix           Prefix string for register keys during completion
    consult-ripgrep-args              Command line arguments for ripgrep
    consult-themes                    List of themes to be presented for selection
    consult-widen-key                 Widening key during completion
    consult-yank-rotate               Rotate kill ring
-  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 [Marginalia] <https://github.com/minad/marginalia>